 With tools which may be had at one level for free, you can reasonably protect a system with the addition of a great big helping of discretion, like NEVER opening a spam email, no matter how interesting the "subject" may be.
 The other big anti-virus suppliers do provide some effective tools, but I no longer recommend Norton due to its resource use.
 To save yourself grief, back up your system,, and remove anything you do not need on it (burn to CD, check, store, and ^Delete), which will speed up defragging, backups, and scans, as well as prevent some other problems.

 A Startup Monitor is an additional step that most will be unwilling to use, since it requires you pay attention and approve changes to your startup, which insures nothing can sneak in a startup installation.
-CNET's Download.com is au usefull resource for finding new and current versions with some reviews, and downloads tested for worms and trojans.
+Make sure any download site you use tests for worms and trojans.
 Zipping files with a password can reduce access to information if your system is breached.
 Obviously, any file swapping program is an open invitation to crackers and the RIAA.

 Some of the more regular programs I have used for years are in my links under

 1) FmEdit Explorer with graphics viewer and text & HTML editor- using it now.